-The Canadian Bankers Association published the Model Credit Agreement Provisions to be used in syndicated loan transactions in Canada.
+In 2004, the Canadian Bankers Association published the Model Credit Agreement Provisions to be used in syndicated loan transactions in Canada.
 The goal of the Provisions was to standardise selected provisions of loan agreements to more easily facilitate secondary market trading, and include standard provisions relating to assignments and loan trading.
 They are based on provisions prepared by the Loan Syndication and Trading Association, Inc. Use of the Provisions is not mandatory, but they are commonly used in syndicated loan transactions where the administration agent is a major Canadian bank.

 iii Recent Canadian deal activity

 Deal volume in the Canadian M&A market in 2020 decreased slightly from 2019, with a total of 3,136 deals announced.2 Deal volume in 2020 peaked in the fourth quarter with 935 announced transactions, which set a record for the number of deals announced in a single quarter.3 The aggregate value of deals announced in 2020 amounted to C$163.8 billion.
 Significantly, the aggregate transaction value in the fourth quarter totalled C$84.5 billion, nearly five times the aggregate value of deals in the third quarter of 2020 and the greatest amount since the third quarter of 2016.4 Mid-market transactions continued to be the driving force behind the robust activity.5 Much of the transaction volume in 2020 came from mid-market deals.
 Sectors that saw significant activity in 2020 were information technology, industrials, real estate, mining and financial services.6 The trend of Canadian firms continuing to be more active abroad than foreigners acquiring Canadian companies continued, with the majority of all foreign acquisitions made by Canadian firms being in the United States.7